 The proposal introduced in Sri Lanka in relation to the pandemic suggests that employees should notbeterminated due to the pandemic, employment should be continued with social distance and contributions shall be made to EPF and ETF.
-It is of importance to note that even though a temporary proposal has been introduced in Sri Lanka to address the issues on employee rights arising due to the Covid-19 pandemic, it does not effectively address all the employee rights.
+It is of importance to note that even though a to address the issues on employee rights arising due to the Covid-19 pandemic, it does not effectively address all the employee rights.
 19